cmsplt/PLTOffline/README.md

 + plots (and sometimes ROOT files) produced by the executables are generally placed into plots/
 + plotScripts/ contains some scripts for making more plots
 + ALIGNMENT/, GainCal/, and TrackDistributions/ contain input files for analysis (further described below)
-+ there are a few subdirectories (e.g. AccidentalStudies) devoted to particular analyses; these have further documentation inside
++ there are a few subdirectories (e.g., AccidentalStudies) devoted to particular analyses; these have further documentation inside

 If you run an executable with no arguments, it should tell you what it needs as input.
 Example: